ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 to reflect the desired range.
 The following are the rules bound with scale answer format -

-* Minimum number off step in a task should not be less than 1.
+* Minimum number of step in a task should not be less than 1.
 * Minimum step count  should not be less than 1.
 * Maximum step count should not be more than 13.
 * The lower bound value in scale answer format cannot be lower than - 10000.